Ways to Build Fire Resilience Into Your Landscaping

 From there, Andrea says it’s a good idea to evaluate the zone up to 30’ from homes.

 Look at your plant health and species.
 Figure out if you need to make changes.
-If this feels daunting, know that it’s common for HOA communities to plan landscape projects out in phases, based on homeowner time, energy and resources.
+If this feels daunting, know that it’s common for homeowners and HOA communities to plan landscape projects out in phases, based on homeowner time, energy and resources.

 Be sure to explore resources that may be available to your community, like: